spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 set to 'all', it will use all available cores (real and virtual).
 Testing has shown a reduction in the elapsed time for the step proportional to the number of real cores used.
 Using the virtual cores also reduces the elasped time but at a slightly lower rate than the real cores.
+Since the data is sliced based on the number of rows, if the number of cores requested for multiprocessing is greater than the number of rows, the number of cores actually used will be no more than the number of rows.
+This prevents any additional cores from operating on empty datasets, which would cause errors during ramp fitting.

 Special Cases
 +++++++++++++